 - Choose your own payment date: You can choose your own payment due date up to three times over the course of the loan.

-- Direct payment to your old lender for refinanced loans: If you’re refinancing credit card debt for a lower interest rate, Marcus will even pay off your old lenders for you (up to 10 credit cards).
+- Direct payment to your old lender for refinanced loans: If you’re refinancing credit card debt for a lower interest rate, Marcus will pay off your old lenders for you (up to 10 credit cards).
 Keep tabs on your old credit cards until you’re sure they’re paid off, though—you don’t want to miss a payment.

 Cons of Marcus Loans